 Studies have shown that well over 90% of consumers say they look at online reviews and customer feedback before making a purchase decision, and negative reviews have up to 12 times the impact on business as positive reviews, so knowing how to respond to a fake reviewer leaving negative feedback is a must.

 Before that, however, you’ll need to know how to spot them.
 There are 5 easy ways to spot a fake or paid review online:

-Most review platforms have a system available to flag reviews for issues such as this.
+Most review platforms have a system to flag reviews for issues like this.
 Google My Business is fairly typical and includes a few simple steps:

 When this happens, the next step is to engage with the reviewer directly.
-As stated before, this response should be thorough, but polite and as concise as possible.
+As stated before, this response should be as thorough, polite, and concise as possible.
 A good example text would be:

 Hello (name of reviewer),